We find the cheapest bus & train tickets, so you can wander for less.

 What is the price of a train ticket from Berlin to Munich?

-In the last month, $37.73 was the average price of a train ticket from Berlin, BE to Munich, BY.
-This is a great price, especially considering the length of the route.
+In the last month, $65.61 was the average price of a train ticket from Berlin to Munich.
 You can expect to find tickets at that price or lower if you book your trip at least 28 days prior to the travel date.
 You’ll likely pay around $85.69 more if you wait to book until the last minute.

 Monthly average prices